freight-trust/rfc/rfcs/proposals/RFC-5-Consolidated-Omnibus.md

 in bytes: 486615625005<br>
 in gigabytes: 486.615625<br>
 <br>
-Tokens that will be needed for a payout starting at 10 per block at year one: 63,113,902.12<br>
+Tokens that will be needed for a payout starting at 10 per block at year one: 63,113,902.12 (this includes the airdrop and 35% inflation).
+Payouts at end of month for services rendered. <br>
 Assuming full transaction blocks using numbers defined under `EDI` above: 428,358,824.8<br>
 Current existing supply: 88,000,000<br>